 The iPhone Xs gives out 30 minutes more battery life than the iPhone X, and both the phones offer the much anticipated SIM card support to the iPhone family.

-The amazing Face ID feature and the A12 Bionic chip is up in it too.
+The amazing Face ID feature and the A12 Bionic chip are up in it too.
 The new Haptic Touch feature instead of the 3D touch feature helps select apps featured on the home screen with a long press.
 Its single 12-MP wide-angle camera enables optical image stabilization and portrait mode from a single lens.
 Strengthening the durability quotient like the other two debutant phone, iPhone XR’s battery life exceeds that of the iPhone 8 Plus by 90 more minutes.

 Hits and highlights

 ECG – While many people will raise questions on the credibility of the heart sensor of the Apple Watch Series 4, you just can’t ignore the fact that it is the ‘first ECG product offered over the counter’, as said by Tim Cook.
 The ECG mechanism is the next level technology in wearables enabling the user to hear end notifications for low heart rate and screening the heart for atrial fibrillation.
-Leaving the actual performance verdict for later, as for now, all we know is that being a one-of-its-kind feature in any wearable so far with its health benefit, it was just impossible to ignore in the event.
+Leaving the actual performance verdict for later, as for now, all we know is that being a one-of-its-kind feature in any wearable so far with its health benefit, it was just impossible to ignore it in the event.

 Tim Cook summed up the highlight stating, ‘it redefines what a watch can do for you…to stay more connected, to be more active and lead a healthier life’, serving up to be ‘an intelligent guardian for your health’.